TheKrafter/thekrafter.github.io/kraftersrealm/artmap.md

 This is a guide on how to use ArtMap!
 Our thing for drawing art.
 You can view their full wiki [here](https://gitlab.com/BlockStack/ArtMap/-/wikis/).

-*If you are on Bedrock Edition, you will need to enable split controls by going to Settings → Controls: Touch → Split Controls*
+*If you are on Bedrock Edition and using a Touch Screen, you will need to enable split controls by going to Settings → Controls: Touch → Split Controls*

 ## Setup
 * Create an Easel to hold your canvas out of leather, string, an item frame, an armor stand, and a stick: